tonethar/IGME-330-Master/notes/demo-web-audio-1.md

 ## III.
 First Audio Visualizer

-- This demo is going to set up a frequency analyzer and display the audio frequency data in an HTML table.
+- This demo is going to set up an audio context that is connected to a frequency analyzer, and will display the audio frequency data in an HTML table.
 The code is 100% complete and functioning.
 - First, make sure you can get this working.
 See the HW exercise linked above with how to deal with the CORS issue.
 - Things to try:
   - increase the sampling rate